ipunkt/KanboardTaskButtonsReposition/README.md

 # Kanboard: Task Buttons Reposition

-This Plugin makes it possible to reassemble task template to move some action buttons from sidebar list to corresponding accordion section in sidebar content.
+By this Plugin some action buttons are duplicated from sidebar list to corresponding accordion section in Task content view.